tomato-architecture/tomato-architecture.github.io/docs/index.md

 }
 ```

-This way any persistence library changes will only affect the repository layer.
+This way, changes to your persistence framework or infrastructure only affect the repository layer, leaving your business logic clean and stable.

 ### 4. Domain logic in domain objects
-Keep domain logic in domain objects.
+Keep domain behavior close to the data it operates on — inside your domain objects.

-**DON'T DO THIS**
+**🚫 DON'T DO THIS**

 ```java